Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgTransferNFTResponse"></a>

 ### MsgTransferNFTResponse
+Deprecated: do not use

 MsgTransferNFTResponse is the Msg/TransferNFT response type.

-Note: deprecated